qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 8_ Composite Types.md

 ! implementation is now free to reclaim mat's space
 ```

+Execution of an allocate statement can be treated like the elaboration of a dy- namic shape array in a nested block.
+Execution of a deallocate statement can

 be treated like the end of the nested block (restoring the previous stack pointer) if there are no other arrays beyond the speciﬁed one in the stack.
 Alternatively, dynamic shape arrays can be allocated in the heap, as described in the following subsection. ■

 Heap Allocation